duanwujie/learning-blender/interface.md

 		It is divided up into a number of re-sizable areas.
 		An area contains the workspace for a particular type of editor, like a 3D View Editor, or an Outliner.

+		#### Arranging

+			Blender uses a novel screen-splitting approach to arrange areas.
+			The idea is that you split up that big application window into any number of smaller (but still rectangular) non-overlapping areas.
+That way, each area is always fully visible, and it is very easy to work in one area and hop over to work in another.

 		#### Changing the Size

 			You can resize areas by dragging their borders with LMB.